top of page

 Her combination of water law and land use experience allows Amy to operate at the apex of the industry.
 She advises water districts, cities, agricultural interests and developers in all aspects of water law.
 Accomplished in all facets of land development, from site due diligence, to the preparation of environmental documents to the defense and settlement of complicated multi-party CEQA lawsuits, Amy is recognized for her experience in water supply strategy, local policies, and public outreach.

-Amy is co-founder and co-chair of the California H2O Women Conference, which provides an opportunity to collaborate, educate and support women leaders in the water industry.
+Amy is co-founder and co-chair of the H2O Women Conference, which provides an opportunity to collaborate, educate and support women leaders in the water industry.

-Brownstein
+Brownstein H2O Women

 Brownstein's Water Group